kissmetrics/py-KISSmetrics/README.md

   - Python 2.6, 2.7, 3.2, 3.3

 Also tested against:
-  - pypy
-    - versions vary...
+  - PyPy (Generally the latest release)

 ## Using this library